Hot Weather Safety

-During warm weather, especially extreme heat events, it is important to stay cool, stay hydrated, and stay informed.
+It is important to stay cool, hydrated, and informed.
 If you or someone you know are experiencing symptoms of heat exhaustion or heat stroke, contact a medical provider.
 If a health issue is an emergency, dial 911.

 Individuals in need of public space to cool off can visit our list of locations in the Greater Milwaukee Area.

 - Try to spend part of your day in air-conditioned spaces.
 If your home does not have air conditioning, consider public places such as shopping malls, movie theaters, or libraries.